-Last month we sat with Patrick Carolan to gain a better understanding of penetration testing, and this week we decided to do something similar with vulnerability scanning.
-CRIBB Cyber Security have recently refreshed their reporting on this, producing a top-level version for management and a more detailed breakdown for those tasked with tackling the vulnerabilities…
+Last month we sat with Patrick Carolan to gain a better understanding of penetration testing.
+This week we decided to do something similar with vulnerability scanning.
+This is because we have recently refreshed the reporting element of our CRIBB Vulnerability & Compliance offering.
+Now, there are top-level reports for management and more detailed breakdowns for those tackling the vulnerabilities.

 Patrick, what is vulnerability scanning?